The Passionate Friends (1949 film): Plot

 They meet at breakfast.
 Steven has a half-day before returning to London.
 They go by boat and cable car to picnic on a mountain.
 Steven reveals that he has two children with his wife.
-Mary asks him if he is happy, and seems happier herself that she is.
+Mary asks him if he is happy.
 Mixed expressions tell of regrets.

 When they return from the mountain, Howard, who has arrived early, sees them disembarking together.
 As he goes to their suite, he notices the porter taking Steven's suitcase from the adjoining room and is filled with suspicion.
 His pride is further hurt when Mary rushes by him to the terrace, not realising he is there, to wave goodbye enthusiastically to Steven.

 Howard storms out and soon files suit for divorce against her, alleging adultery.

-Mary tries to warn Steven, but he is served with process in his wife's presence. wreaking havoc on his family life.
+Mary tries to warn Steven, but he is served with process in his wife's presence, wreaking havoc on his family life.

 Mary decides she must save Steven and tells him that Howard has withdrawn the divorce.

 She tells Howard that nothing happened in the Hotel Splendide.
 She knew nothing of the adjoining room.
 Howard tells her the divorce is not about that.
 He had not expected love but only affection and some loyalty.
 Instead he was given 'the love you'd give a dog, the kindness you'd show a beggar, and the loyalty of a bad servant'.
 He yells at Mary to get out, but quickly calms down and retracts what he said in genuine remorse, revealing that he has developed the type of romantic love for Mary that he has always disdained, but his back is turned and Mary has already left.

 Mary runs into a London Underground station.
 Standing on a platform, she stares at the tracks, drawing dangerously close to the platform edge.
 Just as she is about to leap, someone catches her round the waist.
 It is Howard.
 She trembles and weeps as he holds her.
 They go home.